-- 1. Enhance communications system for parents regarding events and resources. - 2.
-Establish ambassador role at each school site and create a consistent presence at school and online. - 3.
-Create parent activation one-sheet.
+- Enhance communications system for parents regarding events and resources - Establish ambassador role at each school site and create a consistent presence at school and online - Create parent activation one-sheet

-- Since 2017, BCHD and South Bay Families Connected have partnered with the Hermosa Beach City School District, Manhattan Beach Unified School District and Redondo Beach Unified School District to expand the reach of Families Connected Speaker Series and other parent education events to 6,000 parents on topics including stress, substance use and social media with national and local experts - Following the Los Angeles County Safer at Home Health Officer Order, all parent activation events, including the Talk About It Workshop Series and Families Connected Parent Chat, were hosted virtually

-- Recruited and convened Families Connected Advisory Group with representatives from schools in the Beach Cities - Launched parent meet & greet events at Beach Cities schools to increase awareness of and connection to the Parent Advisory Group representatives
+- Since 2017, BCHD and South Bay Families Connected have partnered with the Hermosa Beach City School District, Manhattan Beach Unified School District and Redondo Beach Unified School District to expand the reach of Families Connected Speaker Series and other parent education events to more than 6,000 parents on topics including stress, substance use and social media with national and local experts - In partnership with the Thelma McMillen Center at Torrance Memorial and South Bay Families Connected, BCHD continued the Parent Chat weekly support group for parents and caregivers - Following the Los Angeles County Safer at Home Health Officer Order in March 2020 due to COVID-19, all parent activation events, including the Talk About It Workshop Series and Families Connected Parent Chat, were able to pivot and be hosted virtually - Recruited and convened Families Connected Parent Advisory Group with representatives from schools in the Beach Cities - Launched parent meet & greet events at Beach Cities schools to increase awareness of and connection to the Parent Advisory Group representatives - Established partnership with South Bay Mommies and Daddies and co-produced Parents' Guide to Raising Happy, Healthy and Resilient Children, a five-part video series designed for parents of children ages 0-6.
+Each session featured subject-matter experts to approach each topic in an easy-to-digest manner for parents of young children.